yacosta738/yacosta738.github.io/src/data/blog/en/understanding-oauth-oidc-and-saml-authentication-vs-authorization.md

 ---
 defaultLocaleVersion: en/understanding-oauth-oidc-and-saml-authentication-vs-authorization
 title: 'Understanding OAuth, OIDC, and SAML: Authentication vs Authorization'
 description: This article explains the distinctions between OAuth, OIDC, and SAML, outlining their unique features and applications.
 By breaking down these standards, readers can make informed decisions about which one to use for their authentication and authorization needs.
+link: ''
+isExternalLink: false
-date: 2023-03-29T08:55:38.428Z
+date: 2023-03-29T10:55:00
 cover: /images/understanding-oauth-oidc-and-saml.png
 author: en/yuniel-acosta
 tags: